Levridge-Tory/LevridgeIntegrationDocs/docs/Agsync.md

 The [Common Data Service (CDS)](https://docs.microsoft.com/en-us/powerapps/maker/common-data-service/data-platform-intro) is a solution from Microsoft built on top of the Power Platform.
 CDS tables are used in the integrations between D365 and AgSync to translate values that are different between the 2 systems.
 For example, in AgSync, customers have unique identifiers called GUIDs.
 These values are different from the unique identifiers D365 has for the same customer accounts.
 Levridge has implemented new tables in CDS to translate the D365 Customer account to the AgSync GUID.

 For the CDS environment there are two purchasing options:
-1. If the ag retailer has an existing CRM/CE instance, use it.
-A portion of the CRM instance can be firewalled off for security purposes and then it can be used to host the CDS solution.
+1. If the ag retailer has an existing CE instance, use it.
+A portion of the CE instance can be firewalled off for security purposes and then it can be used to host the CDS solution.
 2. Buy a specific CDS environment for only the CDS solution.
 This is more expensive.

 There are 7 types of data stored in CDS: